JP title: 月光のカルネヴァーレ

 I’ll quickly mention the other heroine whose route I didn’t beat, Miss Cleavage McPuppyEars, aka Rebecca (sadly not Chambers).
 A former partner of Romeo at the werewolf mafia, she treats him quite harshly and pretends she has moved on with her life, but you can tell she secretly masturbates to pictures of Romeo every night while sniffing his underwear.
 Either way, she’s very much a minor character in the routes I beat, but if she brings on the dere in her own route, she might be more interesting.
 Or not.
-Note to self: this is where I shall no doubt insert my extra thoughts if I ever beat the other routes.

 Okay, the other heroine whose sorry excuse for a route I completed is Lunaria, the kuudere Hatsune Miku cosplayer voiced by Michiru from Grisaia.
 No, I’ve never played Grisaia, I merely wanted to type out that sentence because it sounded funny.
 Either way, she suffers from a severe case of “I just met you and this is crazy, but this is my own route and I’m barely even in it what the hell”.
 Her kuudere antics can get kinda amusing, I sort of wished she’d do that more.
 I found her route even more boring, to the point I barely even remember what the hell it was about, but this is where I was starting to feel severely burned out by this game, so cut me some slack.
 Thanks, Lunaria!
 Let me pull your twintails.